mendix/docs/content/releasenotes/data-hub/index.md

 #### Improvements

-* Two new endpoints have ben added to the [Data Hub API](/apidocs-mxsdk/apidocs/data-hub-apis) to register published and consumed endpoints separately.
+* Two new endpoints have ben added to the [Data Hub API](/apidocs-mxsdk/apidocs/data-hub-apis) for registering published and consumed endpoints separately.

 ### January 28th, 2021